komposter/CommunityPowerEA.com/_docs/follow-up.md

 ### StopLoss size

-StopLoss size (in points or as Volatility Coefficient).
+StopLoss size (in points, as a Volatility Coefficient, or as a Percentage of price).

 Set 0 to disable StopLoss.